 The “Notice of Separation Under Business and Professions Code Sections 2111 and 2113”, used to notify the Medical Board of California that the faculty appointment of a 2113 registration holder has ended, is available on the GME’s web site.

 Instructor appointments for which clinical care activity is applicable are contingent upon and coterminous with the candidate obtaining and maintaining in good standing the privileges necessary for the performance of his or her intended clinical role.
 Failure to obtain and maintain in good standing such privileges will generally result in the immediate termination of the Instructor appointment.
 Medical Staff membership and privileges apply only to clinical practice as an Instructor and are coterminous with that appointment.
 Information about medical staff membership and privileges at the Stanford University Medical Center may be obtained from the Medical Staff Office.

 The Stanford University Medical Center Medical Staff Office will conduct a credentialing process for an Instructor (Affiliated).
 This process includes a full background check requiring “primary source” verification of all information provided in the application.
 Additionally, an Instructor (Affiliated) who supervises students and trainees at an affiliated institution where medical staff privileges are required must obtain and maintain medical staff privileges at the affiliated institution.
 Failure to obtain and maintain in good standing such privileges will generally result in the immediate termination of the Stanford appointment.

 3. Malpractice Insurance

-Information regarding malpractice coverage for providing services at the Stanford University Medical Center is available from Risk Consulting.
+Information regarding malpractice coverage for providing services at the Stanford University Medical Center is available from Stanford Risk Management.

 4. Authorization to Work, Visas for and Employment of Foreign Nationals